 I left the West Coast for Swarthmore College in Pennsylvania to get a solid liberal arts education.
-In particular, my studies in history and dance both directly informed my developing artwork, in terms of content and form.
-I increasingly contextualized my experiences and observations in terms of larger historical-social-political narratives, and sought a way to express these ideas in my sculpture.
-Modern dance, particularly the form of Contact Improvisation became an important source of information for the physical experience of the body that I wished to address.
+In particular, my studies in history and dance directly informed my developing artwork in terms of content and form.
+I increasingly contextualized my experiences and observations within larger historical-social-political narratives, and sought a way to express these ideas in sculpture.
+Modern dance in the form of Contact Improvisation became an important source of information for the physical experience of the body that I wished to address.
 In my senior year, I attended a lecture by Leslie Feinberg that introduced me to some of the language and theory that described my concerns with gender and identity.